agera-sdk/previous-version-2/README.md

 - Command Line Interface
   - Allows a graphical application to also be used as a command in a terminal.
 An application can be configured to be launched graphically manually, allowing to only launch it according to the given command line arguments.
   - Help should be included by default, not launching the graphical application if `--help` or `-h` is specified.
+- Open link function (useful for authentication, so there might be variatns of that function that return a `Future`, allowing to receive data from the browser)
+  - This should work at all platforms.
+In the browser, it simply uses the Web API for opening links.

 The core internals, `rialight::core_internals`, should not be used anywhere.
 They are used by the APIs, including file system, for instance, to determine the application's installation directory.